deepak16375/100DaysOfCode-Python/README.md

 - 🐍 Mastered OOP concepts like inheritance and slicing in Python.
 - 🎮 Crafted a Snake Game project, slithering through code challenges!
 - 💻 Back on track after a short break.
 Let's code! 🚀
+## Day 22:
+- 🏓 Crafted an engaging Pong game using Python, integrating all learned concepts.
+- Excited for the journey ahead! 🚀✨
 ## Projects

 - [Band Name Generator](https://replit.com/@devwithdeepak/band-name-generator-start#main.py): A simple project generating band names based on user input.